adrianjengel/IS210-FINAL-PROJECT/README.rst

 Scenario 2:
 +++++++++++

-|Given that I want to accurately bill my clients once a month,
-|And I have done work in the past month for a particular client,
+"|"Given that I want to accurately bill my clients once a month, "|"And I have done work in the past month for a particular client,
 |When I click the *Create Bill* button,
 |I will get a list of the work/expense for each client, showing the total work hours and amount owed by client,
 |Ready to be printed and mailed to the client.